Does Object Binding Naturally Emerge in Large Pretrained Vision Transformers?: Introduction

 Here, we ask whether object binding naturally emerges in large, pretrained Vision Transformers, which is a question that matters for both cognitive science and AI.
 We propose \textit{IsSameObject} (whether two patches belong to the same object) and show that it is reliably decodable (with 90.20\% accuracy) using a quadratic similarity probe starting from mid-layers of the transformer layers.
-This effect is robust across self-supervised models such as DINO, MAE, and CLIP, but largely absent in ImageNet-supervised ViTs, suggesting that binding is an acquired ability rather than a trivial architectural artifact.
+This effect is robust across DINO, CLIP and ImageNet-supervised ViTs, but largely absent in MAE, suggesting that binding is an acquired ability rather than a trivial architectural artifact.
 Across the ViT’s layer hierarchy, it progressively encodes \textit{IsSameObject} in a low-dimensional projection-space on top of the features of the object, and it guides self-attention.
 Ablating \textit{IsSameObject} from model activations hurts downstream performance and works against the pretraining objective.

 Our main contributions are as follows: (i) We demonstrate that object binding naturally emerges in large, pretrained Vision Transformers, challenging the cognitive‑science assumption that such binding isn’t possible given their architecture. (ii) We show that ViTs encode a low-dimensional signature of \textit{IsSameObject} (whether two patches belong to the same object) on top of their feature representations. (iii) We suggest that learning-objective–based inductive biases can enable object binding, pointing future work toward implicitly learned object-based representations.